Exabyte-io/documentation/docs/ui/specific/homepage.md

 # Account Homepage / Entry Gateway

-When the user first logs into our platform using his/her username or email and password credentials, he/she is presented with the main **Homepage** of the Exabyte platform, otherwise known as the **Entry Gateway**.

-This homepage is presented under the user's **default Account**, which can be modified through the [Account Switcher](/accounts/ui/switcher.md) by following the [standard defaulting procedure](/entities-general/actions/set-default.md).
+When the user first logs into our platform, he/she is presented with the **Entry Gateway**.
+This homepage is presented under the user's **default Account**, which can be modified through the [Account Switcher](/accounts/ui/switcher.md) by following [this procedure](/entities-general/actions/set-default.md).
 The initial screen of the Entry Gateway can be retrieved at all times by clicking the Exabyte Company logo in the [header](../header-footer.md).

 # Initial Options

-Immediately after log-in, the user is first confronted with three main options, as displayed in the image below.
+Immediately after login, the user is first presented with three main options, as displayed in the image below.

 ![Entry Gateway](/images/entry-gateway.png "Entry Gateway")

-These initial options can be navigated by the user by clicking their panels, or directly on the `Select` buttons.
+These initial options can be navigated by clicking their panels, or `Select` buttons.
 The overall result is a tree diagrams of sequential options, which will be reviewed throughout the rest of this documentation page.

-!!!note "Note: quick access to platform features"
+!!!note "Access to platform features"
     Numerous features can be accessed directly by opening either the [left-hand](../left-sidebar.md) or [right-hand](../right-sidebar.md) sidebars.

-!!!note "Note: features not implemented yet"
-    Many options are currently under development.
-Only features which are already enabled are reviewed in this page.
-Please [contact us](/ui/support.md) if you would like any of these features to  be given urgent attention for faster development.
+Some options may still be under development.
+Only features already enabled are reviewed in this page.
+Please [contact us](/ui/support.md) if you would like any of these features to be given urgent attention.

 # Query Bar